bingChilin6/pxt-microbit/docs/lessons/rotation-animation/challenges.md

 ## Challenge 3

 Let's also make the image rotate the opposite way when button A is pressed!
 We can do this with another while loop that is only executed while `not rotating`.
+The last info is useless